Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

 ![alt text](https://www.circuitstoday.com/wp-content/uploads/2018/02/Arduino-Nano-Pinout.jpg "CircuitsToday.com picture of Arduino Nano")

-I will provide five Arduino Nano clones and some supporting hardware for use during the class.
+The Student Kit includes an Arduino Nano clone.
+I will bring some additional supporting hardware for use during the class.

 The Arduino Nano uses a USB Mini-B female and thus needs a cord from your laptop with a USB Mini-B Male connector.
 If your laptop has a USB A connection then I have cords you can use; otherwise please provide your own method to connect to either Mini-B directly or to bridge the gap to the USB A connector on the cord I can provide (for instance, if you only have USB C connectors).
 This USB connection provides both a serial port (for uploading and communication) and power/ground.
 The link below shows what many USB cables and sockets look like.
 - https://en.wikipedia.org/wiki/USB